doukutsu-rs/doukutsu-rs/README.md

 **Cave Story+**

+- SDL version (first released in 2011 on Steam)
-- PC release (Steam) - (Tested only with Steam version, both Windows and Linux builds) Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
+  - PC release (Steam) - Copy `data` folder from installation directory ([guide for Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=760447682)) to the runtime directory.
+  - PC release (Epic Games Store) - Essentially the same thing as with Steam version.
-- PC release (EGS) - (Untested, but the game is essentially the same as Steam release) Same thing as with Steam version.
+  - PC release (Humble Bundle) - Essentially the same thing as with Steam version.
-- Switch release - (Tested once, no guarantee to work) You need a hacked Switch and physical release.
-Google should help you.
+- KAGE version (first released in 2017 on Switch)
+  - PC release - Sadly not there yet but Tyrone mentioned it's coming in 2021.
+  - Switch release - (tested only with eShop version) Extract `data` directory from romfs.
+Requires a hacked console and a recent and legal copy of the game.
+If you don't know how, look in Google how to exactly do that because the methods really differ.

 #### Mandatory screenshots